JaronZ/modpacks/lumiosecraft/README.md

 To get typescript support in kubejs scripts, you will need to generate typings using [ProbeJS](https://www.curseforge.com/minecraft/mc-mods/probejs).
 To do this, follow the steps below.

-1. Download the latest version of this modpack, add ProbeJS to it.
+1. Download the latest version of this modpack.
+2. Enable ProbeJS in the modpack if it hasn't been enabled already.
-2. Start up Minecraft with this modpack.
+3. Start up Minecraft with this modpack.
-3. Create a new world and enter it.
+4. Create a new world and enter it.
 This should generate KubeJS typings with ProbeJS.
-4. Go into the instance folder of your modpack.
+5. Go into the instance folder of your modpack.
-5. Copy the .probe folder and paste it in the lumiosecraft folder.
+6. Copy the .probe folder and paste it in the lumiosecraft folder.

 The resulting folder structure should look like the following: